-- a) The UN Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment ('UN-CAT');206 - b) The International Convention for the Protection of All Persons from Enforced Disappearance ('ICPPED');207 - c) The International Covenant on Civil and Political Rights ('ICCPR');208 and - d) The International Covenant on Economic, Social and Cultural Rights ('ICESCR').209 a) Whereas IHL binds the SAF and the RSF in their capacity as parties to a NIAC, IHRL imposes obligations on Sudan as a State.
-Prior to the current conflict, Generals al-Burhan and Hemedti served as Chair and Vice Chair of the Sovereign Council respectively, though neither were (or are) legitimate State representatives, having
+- a) The UN Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment ('UN-CAT'); - b) The International Convention for the Protection of All Persons from Enforced Disappearance ('ICPPED'); - c) The International Covenant on Civil and Political Rights ('ICCPR'); and - d) The International Covenant on Economic, Social and Cultural Rights ('ICESCR').

-The protections afforded by IHRL (including the aforementioned treaties) apply in peacetime as well as armed conflict, 210 particularly non-derogable rights protected by such treaties as well as Sudan's constitutional Bill of Rights.
-211 During a NIAC, both IHL and IHRL apply concurrently.
-These regimes are largely complementary, 212 though two distinctions should be made for present purposes:
+The protections afforded by IHRL (including the aforementioned treaties) apply in peacetime as well as armed conflict, particularly non-derogable rights protected by such treaties as well as Sudan's constitutional Bill of Rights.
+During a NIAC, both IHL and IHRL apply concurrently.
+These regimes are largely complementary, though two distinctions should be made for present purposes: